electron/electron/docs/api/web-contents.md

 #### `contents.id` _Readonly_

 A `Integer` representing the unique ID of this WebContents.
+Each ID is unique among all `WebContents` instances of the entire Electron application.

 #### `contents.session` _Readonly_